LuisMateo1/Analyzing-Output-from-Security-Appliance-Logs-SIEM/README.md

 ![Screenshot 2024-05-25 132725](https://github.com/user-attachments/assets/6f716e15-1fa3-4d71-b431-81e2a46281e7)
 We see that under the ST field alerts are color-coded based on priority, and the CNT field shows how many packets match that alert.
-- Also the Event Message field shows us the ruleset that produced that match, in the case of Alert ID 3.19 the ruleset is ET(Emerging Threat) SCAN(SCAN is the alert type)
+- Also the Event Message field shows us the ruleset that produced that match, in the case of Alert ID 3.19 the ruleset is ET or Emerging Threat is a widely used IDS ruleset, and SCAN, which is the alert type, in this case being a potential outbound SSH scan.
 - This same rule has a match for alerts 3.20 and 3.27
-- Also by clicking on an alert, we can see packet data
+- Also by clicking on an alert, displays the packet data
 #
 You can see correlated events by right-clicking the corresponding CNT field of an alert.
 This shows all the individual packets associated with a single event, in this case, Alert 3.27 - 3.30.